apache/tvm/docs/dev/relay_intro.rst

 -- we don’t need to worry about where to put the let when we generate the code.
 The dataflow form also gives more freedom to the later passes to decide where to put the evaluation point.
 As a result, it might not be a bad idea to use data flow form of the program in the initial phases of optimizations when you find it is convenient.
-As a matter of fact, many optimizations in Relay today are written to optimize dataflow programs.
+Many optimizations in Relay today are written to optimize dataflow programs.

 However, when we lower the IR to actual runtime program, we need to be precise about the scope of computation.
 In particular, we want to explicitly specify where the scope of computation should happen when we are using sub-functions and closures.
-Let-binding is used to solve this problem in later stage execution specific optimizations.
+Let-binding can be used to solve this problem in later stage execution specific optimizations.

 Implication on IR Transformations
 ---------------------------------

 Hopefully, by now you are familiar with the two kinds of representations.
-Most functional programming languages do their analysis in A-normal form, in the case of A-normal form, the analyzer does not need to be mindful that the expressions are DAGs.
+Most functional programming languages do their analysis in A-normal form, where the analyzer does not need to be mindful that the expressions are DAGs.

 Relay choose to support both the data-flow form and let binding.
 We believe that it is important to let the framework developer choose the representation they are familiar with.